derekburgess/jaws/README.md

 `sudo dpkg-reconfigure wireshark-common`

-In addition, if you come back and say YES, you may also need to run:
+In addition, the installation and adding non-root users is suppose to add your user to the Wireshark group and set permissions, but I have found that it doesn't always do this.
+You may need to run:

-`sudo adduser $USER wireshark`

-`sudo chmod +x /usr/bin/dumpcap`
+`sudo adduser $USER wireshark` and `sudo chmod +x /usr/bin/dumpcap`

 ### Neo4j DBMS

 JAWS also uses Neo4j as the graph database.
-You can run the provided Neo4j docker container (See below), or install and run the [Neo4j dbms and GUI](https://neo4j.com/product/developer-tools/).
-I wont cover the Ubuntu installation in detail, it's easy enough.
-In short, they provide an AppImage, make it executable:
+You can run the provided Neo4j docker container (See below), or install and run the [Neo4j dbms and GUI](https://neo4j.com/product/developer-tools/) on Windows and Mac.

-`sudo chmod +x file` and run it.
-You can use that same AppImage to launch the Neo4j GUI as needed.
+On Ubuntu, you can follow these instructions for installing the package: https://neo4j.com/docs/operations-manual/current/installation/linux/debian/#debian-installation

+To use the desktop application on Linux, you will need to download the app image from: https://neo4j.com/product/developer-tools/ -- Ubuntu may complain about lack of FUSE, see here: https://github.com/AppImage/AppImageKit/wiki/FUSE

+Ubuntu may also complain about lack of sandbox...
+So far I have only found running the app image with `--no-sandbox` appended.

 ### Conda/Anaconda/Miniconda